weisjohn/mongoose-simple-fixtures/README.md

 ### usage

-`mongoose-simple-fixtures` takes a `mongoose` reference, and a path to the `directory` which contains the default data and an err-first callback.
+`mongoose-simple-fixtures` takes a `mongoose` reference, and a path to the `directory` which contains the default data and an err-first `callback`.
 Each filename in the `directory` must correspond to the model name in mongoose.

 For example, if you used the directory `fixtures` and it contained two files: